 The approach used for hazard identification generally comprises a combination of both creative and analytical techniques, the aim being to identify as many relevant hazards as possible.
 The creative element is to ensure that the process is proactive, and not confined only to hazards that have materialized in the past.
 There are numerous methods to identify all relative hazards.

-2.1.4.1 Direct Solicitation: Soliciting input from user groups using targeted techniques such as meetings and written correspondence with users groups can help identify new hazards or issues.
+2.1.4.1 Direct Solicitation: Soliciting input from user groups using targeted techniques such as meetings and written correspondence with users groups can help identify new [potential] hazards or issues.

-2.1.4.2 Indirect Solicitation: Soliciting input from user groups using broad reaching techniques such as social media and printed media can help identify new hazards or issues.
+2.1.4.2 Indirect Solicitation: Soliciting input from user groups using broad reaching techniques such as social media and printed media can help identify new [potential] hazards or issues.

 2.1.4.3 Structured Group Reviews: It typically consists of structured group reviews, such as used during a Ports and Waterways Safety Assessment (PAWSA), aimed at identifying the causes and effects of accidents and relevant hazards.
 Consideration of functional failure may assist in this process.
 The group carrying out such structured reviews should include experts in the various appropriate aspects, such as navigational aid design, and specialists to assist in the hazard identification process and incorporation of the human element.
 A structured group review session may last over a number of days.

+2.1.4.4 [Use of stored electronic data such as VTS data or AIS data]

 The analytical element ensures that previous experience is properly taken into account and typically makes use of background information (e.g. applicable regulations and codes, available statistical data on incident categories and lists of hazards to personnel, hazardous substances, and ignition sources).A full analysis of possible causes and outcomes of each accident category should be made using standard techniques that are chosen according to the problem under review.